 Hulu’s sales jumped more than 65% to $695 million in fiscal 2012, driven by advertising and subscriptions.

 Hulu started charging a fee for expanded access to content through its Hulu Plus service.
 Hulu Plus also distributes content to mobile devices, such as Apple's iPad and iPhone.

+The company faces a challenging media landscape in which consumers have a growing amount of options on where and how to access content.
 Such challenges are leading Hulu's owners to consider alternative strategies for the video site.
 The company may change its business model to eschew re-runs in favor of offering live TV channels and video-on-demand content to subscribers, much like a traditional cable network.
-Another option involved a possible sale of Hulu -- but those talks ended in 2011, when Hulu owners decided there was more value in keeping the company.
+Another option involved a possible sale of Hulu, but those talks ended in 2011 when Hulu owners decided there was more value in keeping the company.

-In 2009 Hulu boosted its offerings by adding content from Disney to its line up, including full episodes of TV shows from the media giant's ABC network (Lost, Grey's Anatomy, Desperate Housewives); as part of the deal, Disney acquired a 30% stake in Hulu.
+Hulu was launched in 2008 as a joint venture between NBCUniversal (NBCU, parent of NBC) and FOX parent News Corp. (now Twenty-First Century Fox).
+In 2009 Disney (parent of ABC) became a content partner and 30% shareholder.
 Disney joined the two other media firms and private equity firm Providence Equity Partners in the new ownership structure.
-Hulu had received a $100 million investment from Providence Equity Partners in 2007.
-In addition, the 2011 mega-deal through which cable giant Comcast purchased a majority stake in NBCU from GE gave Comcast a 27% share in Hulu.
+Additionally, the 2011 mega-deal through which cable giant Comcast purchased a majority stake in NBCU from GE gave Comcast a 27% share in Hulu.

 ▲ Show Less▼ Show Full Description